mohitpai/journey-optimizer.en/help/using/configuration/email-settings.md

 >[!CONTEXTUALHELP]
 >id="ajo_admin_presets_emailtype"
 >title="Define the email category"
->abstract="Select the type of messages that will be sent when using this surface: Marketing for promotional messages, which require user consent, or Transactional for non-commercial messages, that can also be sent to unsubscribed profiles in specific contexts."
+>abstract="Select the type of emails that will be sent when using this surface: Marketing for promotional emails, which require user consent, or Transactional for non-commercial emails, that can also be sent to unsubscribed profiles in specific contexts."

 In the **EMAIL TYPE** section, select the type of message that will be sent with the surface: **Marketing** or **Transactional**.